 Social Skill Deficits result from difficulty reading social situations and cues; understanding one’s own feeling states; and challenges with picking up social learning at different points of childhood.

 Executive functioning difficulties, combined with difficulty understanding oneself, can cause problems in self-management and activities of daily living.
 These can manifest as inefficient task management, procrastination, poor self-direction, and poor problem basic problem-solving.
 The Aspergers adult may have a genius level IQ, yet still struggle with these different aspects of living.
 The daily living consequences and frequent daily hassles add up to a lot of stressful events.
 Source: Aspergers Adult Signs and Symptoms Explained

 Adult Aspergers Statistics

-According to this Aspergers syndrome fact sheet, “no studies have yet been conducted to determine the incidence of Asperger syndrome in adult populations.”
-On the one hand, many Aspergers people succeed very well vocationally and relationally; on the other hand, many adults with Aspergers struggle with relationships and careers.
-The answer is somewhere in between: adults with Aspergers may succeed in a few areas, but struggle in others.
+According to this Aspergers syndrome fact sheet, “no studies have yet been conducted to find the incidence of Asperger syndrome in adult populations.”
+On the one hand, many Aspergers people succeed very well vocationally and relationally; however, many adults with Aspergers struggle with relationships and careers.
+The answer is somewhere between: adults with Aspergers may succeed in a few areas, but struggle in others.
 You can read some of my articles about famous people with Aspergers to better understand this.

 Dating, Relationships, and Marriage

 Dating, friendships, and marriage all hinge on social communication.
 As noted above, social communication can be challenging for people with Aspergers.
 This challenge means both partners need to work on better understanding each other.
 If one partner has Aspergers and the other does not, the Aspergers partner may need to work on better understanding the neurotypical way of thinking, and the neurotypical needs to respect, understand, and honor the Aspegers way of thinking.
 Compromise and compassion are the hallmarks of successful relationships and friendships, married or not.

 Aspergers in Adults: Aspergers Help